Algebras and modules

 Model category presentations

-The unitalization of a non-unital algebra is a unital algebra with a unit freely adjoined.
+The unitalization of a non-unital algebra is a unital algebra with a “unit” (an identity element) freely adjoined.

 For (non)associative algebras